-6. In taking forward the remit of the Committee, the Committee shall have regard to the University's policies and strategies on Equal Opportunities.
+7. All members of the REF Steering Group undertake mandatory Equality and Diversity Training and REF specific Equality and Diversity Training.
+In taking forward the remit of the Steering Group, they shall have regard to the University's policies and strategies on Equal Opportunities.